Returning to work after a holiday can be challenging. Prolong the holiday feeling for when you’re back at work with my three tips.

 #1 Apply the ‘Performance Zone’ to your working day

-The performance zone is when you’re ‘on it’, doing your thing, being the best version of you.
+The performance zone is when you’re ‘on it’, doing your thing, being the best version of yourself.
 But before entering the performance zone, a warm-up is critical.
-Take for example running, before you start your 10K run, you complete a 5 mins walk to get the blood flowing and the heart pumping.
+Take, for example, running.
+Before you start your 10K run, you complete a 5 mins walk to get the blood flowing and the heart pumping.

-Before you enter your performance zone for the day – the office, the laptop, the mobile – start your warm-up; think what is worthy of your time for that day, stop and reflect the trade-offs you are going to have to make in order to get things done and accept those decisions, write down your to-do items for that particular day.
+Before you enter your performance zone for the day – the office, the laptop, the mobile – start your warm-up; think about what is worthy of your time for that day, stop and reflect on the trade-offs you are going to have to make to get things done and accept those decisions, write down your to-do items for that particular day.

-Yes, things will fly at you from left field but before you dive in firefighting, take ‘time out’ to apply your warm-up techniques so you can re-set your day with these new demands in mind.
+Yes, things will fly at you from left field but before you dive into firefighting, take ‘time out’ to apply your warm-up techniques so you can reset your day with these new demands in mind.

 The recovery zone is often the zone we miss.

-This zone is where you transition from your performance zone – work – into your personal life.
-The recovery zone is where you come down from the high or low of the day, reflect on what’s gone well or not gone we’ll, question what you have learnt new today which will help you be better tomorrow.
+This is where you transition from your performance zone – work – into your personal life.
+The recovery zone is where you come down from the high or low of the day, reflect on what’s gone well or not gone well, and question what you have learnt new today, which will help you be better tomorrow.

-The recovery zone is where you decompress and close down the day so you can shut the door and tune into your personal life; family, hobbies, outside activities and be present in the moment.
+The recovery zone is where you decompress and close down the day so you can shut the door and tune into your personal life; family, hobbies, and outside activities, and be present in the moment.